ghex-org/GHEX/doc_src/scope/scope.rst

 .. note::

-   Since GHEX relies on move semantics of the message internally, the message type must not re-allocate memory during move construction and the memory address must remain constant during the communication.
+   Since GHEX relies on move semantics of the message internally, the message type must not re-allocate memory during move construction and the memory address of the data must remain constant during the communication.

 The send/recv functions accepting call-backs, also return request values that can be used to check if an operation succeded.
 However, these requests may not be used like futures: they cannot be